Instant Pot sweet potatoes come out silky smooth every time. Pressure cooking sweet potatoes may be the best way yet!

 - Scrub sweet potatoes and trim if necessary.
 Pour water into Instant Pot.
 Place wire trivet in the bottom of the Instant Pot and place sweet potatoes on top of the trivet.

 - Secure the lid and turn valve to seal.

-- You can also store in the fridge for 3-4 days in an airtight container.
+- Cooked sweet potatoes can be stored in the fridge for up to 5 days in an airtight container.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.